chesio/bc-security/README.md

 1. Is display of PHP errors off by default?
 This check is only run in production environment, ie. when `WP_ENV === 'production'`.
 1. Is error log file not publicly available?
 This check is only run if both `WP_DEBUG` and `WP_DEBUG_LOG` constants are set to true.
 1. Are there no common usernames like admin or administrator on the system?
+1. Are there no plugins installed that have been removed from [Plugin Directory](https://wordpress.org/plugins/)?
 1. Are user passwords hashed with some non-default hashing algorithm?

 Checklist check is run whenever a dedicated page in backend is visited, but can be also set to run periodically in the background.
 Note that in such case, only checks that passed at the time of activation (or update) of background monitoring are run as it makes little sense to report issues that are known already.